 It is a prescribed drug that has several forms: oral tablet, oral extended-release capsule, oral solution, and injectable.
-Propranololoral strengths can be: 10 mg, 20 mg, 40 mg, 60 mg, 80 mg.
+Propranolol oral strengths can be: 10 mg, 20 mg, 40 mg, 60 mg, and 80 mg.
 It should be taken 15-20 minutes before meals.
 However, the first intake is worth being before bedtime.
-The appropriate dose is set to each patient individually, depending on the symptoms and their severity.
+The appropriate dose is set for each patient individually, depending on the symptoms and their severity.
 For some diseases, the doctor may increase the recommended dose or prolong the duration of your treatment.

 |Tablet Strength:||80 mg, 40 mg, 820 mg, 10 mg|

 |Best Price:||$0.29 Per Pill|